REGENCY SQUARE

 Jacksonville's first fully-enclosed shopping center was officially dedicated on March 2, 1967.
 The 12 million dollar complex was developed by Martin and Joan Stein, under the auspices of the Jacksonville-based Regency Group, and was designed by Atlanta's Toombs, Amisano & Wells firm.

-REGENCY SQUARE, a 670,000 square foot shopping venue, was built on a 123-acre site, located 7 miles east of downtown Jacksonville.
+REGENCY SQUARE, a 670,000 square foot shopping venue, was built on a 123-acre site.
+This was located 7 miles east of downtown Jacksonville in a section of unincorporated Duval County known as Arlington.
 The anchors of the single-level complex were a 2-level (115,900 square foot), Jacksonville-based May-Cohens and 2-level (188,800 square foot) J.C.
 Penney.

-Among the sixty charter tenants were Russell Stover Candies, Thom McAn Shoes, World Bazaar, Levy's, National Shirt Shops, Furchgott's ["fursh-gots"] of Florida, Castro Convertibles, Lerner Shops and an F.W.
+Among sixty charter tenants were Russell Stover Candies, Thom McAn Shoes, World Bazaar, Levy's, National Shirt Shops, Furchgott's ["fursh-gots"] of Florida, Castro Convertibles, Lerner Shops and an F.W.
 Woolworth 5 & 10.
 A 1-level (30,000 square foot) Ivey's of Jacksonville operated as a boutique-type store.

 At the time of its 1967 grand opening, REGENCY SQUARE was in unincorporated Duval County.
 A metro consolidation election was held in August 1967, whereby Jacksonville and the entire county (save for four previously-existing cities) would become a single political jurisdiction.
 The referendum passed and in October 1968, REGENCY SQUARE was absorbed into the corporate limits of Jacksonville.